C4u2/Adrastea/README.md

 # Adrastea
-Calculation of energy and air conditioning infrastructures
+Application developed in Java for user calculation of energy and air conditioning infrastructures

 # Functions